JizhiziLi/GFM/README.md

 <img src="demo/sample2.jpg" width="50%"><img src="demo/sample2.png" width="50%">

-We also have a video demo to illustrate our motivation, our method GFM, proposed dataset AM-2k, BG-20k and the test result on an animal video, which can be viewed in this [link](https://drive.google.com/file/d/1-NyeclNim9jAehrxGrbK_1PbFTgDZH5S/view?usp=sharing).
+We also have a video demo to illustrate the motivation, our GFM for end-to-end animal image matting, the proposed dataset AM-2k and BG-20k, and the test result on an animal video, which can be viewed in this [link](https://drive.google.com/file/d/1-NyeclNim9jAehrxGrbK_1PbFTgDZH5S/view?usp=sharing).

+The two datasets (AM-2k and BG-20k) can be requested by filling out this [form](), please note that you can only use them for research purpose.